 The foreign languages and literature concentrations offer numerous opportunities for students to learn about the modern and ancient world.
 Students may participate in various club activities, become initiated into national honor societies, and take advantage of a variety of study-abroad programs.
 Students with foreign language proficiency have more opportunities open to them than students without that proficiency.
 Classics students have the opportunity to take part in the Classics Honors Program.
 See an advisor for more information.

-Students earning the bachelor of arts (BA) degree with a major in foreign languages and literature must complete all University, College and major requirements.
-These include the general education requirement, all major and track requirements, all requirements for an approved minor and other sufficient credits to total a minimum of 120 applicable semester hours.
+Students earning the Bachelor of Arts (BA) degree with a major in Foreign Languages and Literature must complete all University, College, and major requirements.
+These include the general education requirements, the following major and track requirements, all requirements for an approved minor, and other sufficient credits to total a minimum of 120 applicable semester hours.

-For all tracks, a minimum of 12 hours of 300- and 400-level courses in the major must be earned on this campus.
+Grade Point Average, Upper-level Residency, and other general A&S requirements can be found at https://catalog.ua.edu/undergraduate/arts-sciences/#requirementstext.
+A minimum of 12 hours of 300- and 400-level courses in the major must be earned on this campus.
+Courses taken in UA summer programs may be used to satisfy the residency requirement.

 Required Minor